Here are some things it’s helpful to know before your first dance class. You can also check out our What is Swing? page for additional information.

 What happens in most dance classes, where leads and follows change partners every few times we try a move, so that every follow dances with every lead.
 This is the best way to improve your connection (lead and follow) skills, as you learn a lot from how different partners lead or follow, and how different partners respond to your execution of a move.

-We advocate rotating in our beginner classes, because it is a helpful learning tool, and because it helps to establish and nurture a community of positive students sharing in a group learning environment.
+We usually advocate rotating in our beginner classes, because it is a helpful learning tool, and because it helps to establish and nurture a community of positive students sharing in a group learning environment.
 Our priority is a community of Swing dancers who mix, mingle, and participate in a joyful dance scene.
+However, due to health and safety concerns you may prefer to remain with only one or two partners throughout a class and/or dance.
+You can indicate your preference when you register and/or at class.

 For questions about levels, history of the dance, what to wear, and what music to get, see our What is Swing? page.

-- $41 in advance to repeat the series / $42 at the door
+- $40 in advance to repeat the series (Swing 1 only)

 - All prices include GST